International Women’s Day

-Christchurch and its people have always pushed the boundaries and broken the mould, with few better examples than the pioneering women who shaped us, our city, and the world.
+Ōtautahi Christchurch and its people have always pushed the boundaries and broken the mould, with few better examples than the pioneering women who shaped us, our city, and the world.

-International Women’s Day is on Sunday, 8 March.
-We wanted to highlight our city’s female leaders as examples of our pioneering spirit.
+On March 8, we wanted to highlight our city’s female leaders as examples of our pioneering spirit.

 Our first European women and their families sought a new life in a far-flung place, eventually trekking the Bridle Path to their new home.
 A shelter sits at the top of the path, acknowledging their hardships.

 No doubt these women would be proud to see their city leading the charge of innovation and thinking, much of it led by women.

 Christchurch is an ideal playground for young businesses to explore

 growing a global company